stark1tty/SedMob/docs/web-ui-guide.md

 #### Delete Profile

 A "Delete Log" button at the bottom (edit mode only) deletes the profile and all its beds after a confirmation dialog.

+#### Profile Photo (Edit Mode Only)

+When editing a profile, a photo section allows uploading a single photo for the profile.
+If a photo exists, it is displayed with a delete button.
+Accepted formats: PNG, JPG, JPEG, GIF, WebP.
+Photos are stored in `uploads/<profile_id>/` with UUID-based filenames.

 ---